 With EVs yet to find widespread market acceptance, the huge investments and time required to cover all markets and vehicle segments is a pressing issue for individual automakers when responding to the widely varying demand for vehicles around the world.

-Mazda, Denso, and Toyota have decided to jointly develop basic structural technologies for EVs capable of covering a wide variety of vehicle segments and types to ensure flexible and rapid response to market trends.
+Mazda, Denso, and Toyota have decided to jointly develop basic structural technologies for EVs.
+Making it capable of covering a wide variety of vehicle segments.
+Moreover and different types.
+All to ensure flexible and rapid response to market trends.
 This agreement covers a diverse range of models, from minivehicles to passenger vehicles, SUVs, and light trucks, and aims to innovate the development process by combining the strengths of each company, including Mazda’s bundled product planning and prowess in computer modeling-based development, Denso’s electronics technologies, and the Toyota New Global Architecture (TNGA) platform.

 The new company will engage in the following:

-*Common architecture is the basic product design concept for realizing required product performance by distributing those requirements among structural components.
-Under the concept of a common architecture, the basic structure of each component can be commonized, thereby transcending differences in vehicle class and power.
-By organizing component characteristics, various products can be developed and produced through the same process.
+*Common architecture is the basic product design concept for realizing required product performance.
+That’s by distributing those requirements among structural components.
+Under the concept of a common architecture, the basic structure of each component can be commonized.
+I mean and thereby transcending differences in vehicle class and power.
+By organizing component characteristics.
+Also various products can be developed and produced through the same process.

-Through this joint technological development project, by dedicating an equal amount of development resources, ensuring efficient development processes, and taking advantage of existing production facilities, Mazda and Toyota intend to focus their resources on fundamental vehicle values to enable the creation of appealing EVs that embody the unique identities of each brand and avoid the commoditization of EVs.
+Through this joint technological development project and by dedicating an equal amount of development resources worked.
+For it’s ensuring efficient development processes.
+Also it’s taking advantage of existing production facilities.
+So Mazda and Toyota intend to focus their resources on fundamental vehicle values.
+Especially to enable the creation of appealing EVs that embody the unique identities of each brand and avoid the commoditization of EVs.

-The companies also aim to create a business structure that is open to participation by other automakers and suppliers.
+In addition, the companies also aim to create a business structure.
+One that is open to participation by other automakers and suppliers.